Allied Control Council: Creation

 It is recognised that, in view of the chaotic conditions to be anticipated in Germany, whether a capitulation occurs before invasion or after invasion and consequent establishment of military government, an initial period of military government in Germany is inevitable and should be provided for.

 The EAC also recommended the creation of a tripartite British, US and Soviet agency to conduct German affairs following the Nazis' surrender.
 The British representative at the EAC, Sir William Strang, was undecided on whether a partial occupation of Germany by Allied troops was the most desirable course of action.
 At the first EAC meeting on 14 January 1944, Strang proposed alternatives that favored the total occupation of Germany, similar to the situation following the First World War when Allied rule was established over the Rhineland.
 Strang believed that a full occupation would limit the reliance on former Nazis to maintain order within Germany.
 He also believed that it would make the lessons of defeat more visible to the German population and would enable the Allied governments to carry out punitive policies in Germany, such as transferring territories to Poland.
 The main arguments against total occupation were that it would create an untold burden on Allied economies and prolong the suffering of the German population, possibly driving new revanchist ideologies.
 However, his final conclusion was that a total occupation would be most beneficial, at least during the initial phase.
 In August 1944, the US government established the United States Group to the Control Council for Germany, which served as a liaison group within the EAC for planning the future occupation of entire Germany.
-The chairman of this group was Brig.
-Gen. Cornelius W. Wickersham.
+The chairman of this group was Brigadier general Cornelius W. Wickersham.

 As the German collapse approached, Strang became convinced that Germany was about to undergo a total collapse, in which case a total occupation and control would be inevitable.
 He even proposed a draft declaration to be issued by the Allied governments in case no political authority remained in Germany due to chaotic conditions.
 For a brief period, this prospect was feared by some Allied representatives.